loov/tracker/TUTORIAL.md

 Now we have captured something of value in code.
 It can't be used easily right now, but we have something that someone would like to use.

+It might look that it was a really involved process that created only these few lines of code.
+In reality, it's pretty fluid and moves quite quickly.
+The only reason it looks involved is because I tried to write down everything I was thinking while writing the code.